itchyny/lightline.vim/README.md

 This is the end of the tutorial.
 For more information, see `:help lightline`.
 Good luck with your nice statuslines.

-### My setting
+### My settings
-Here's my setting.
+I show my settings.
 I use the patched font for vim-powerline.
 ```vim
   let g:lightline = {
         \ 'colorscheme': 'landscape',